Steve-Fenton/stevefenton.co.uk/src/pages/blog/2023/08/astro-3-and-pnpm.md

 There are two changes needed for this.

 1. Lower case method names are being deprecated, so `get` needs to be `GET` (nice and easy)
-2. Simple response objects are being replaced with proper `Reponse` objects
+2. Simple response objects are being replaced with proper `Response` objects

 Here's the example updated for both.